David-Zvekic/TokensVisible/README.md

 ***
 A module for Foundry VTT.

-By using **Tokens Visible** you enable the following features in your Foundry VTT:
+By using **Your Tokens Visible** you enable the following features in your Foundry VTT:

 1. "Push Tokens Back" - Float your cusor over foreground obstructing tokens, press a hot-key and send them to the back of rendering stack.
 This allows you to access the token you want, even when it's hidden beneath others.